 What Are 521 Documents in Bankruptcy?

-Learn about the information you'll send to the bankruptcy trustee before the 341 meeting of creditors.
+Learn about the financial documents you'll send the bankruptcy trustee before the 341 meeting of creditors.

-Learn how a judgment creditor can get to the funds in your bank account to pay down a debt.
+Learn what a levy on a bank account is and how a judgment creditor can use a bank account levy to withdraw the funds in your bank account to pay down a debt.

 When you file for bankruptcy, your property goes into an estate that's managed by the bankruptcy trustee.